progfolio/elpaca/doc/manual.md

 Elpaca installs packages asynchronously.
 Orders ([orders](#orders)) are automatically queued in a list.
 When all of a queues orders have either finished or failed Elpaca considers it &ldquo;processed&rdquo;.

 Queues ensure packages installation, activation, and configuration take place prior to packages in other queues.
 The `:wait` recipe keyword splits the current queue and immediately begins processing prior queues.
-This is useful when one wants to later on at the top-level of their init file.
+This is useful when one wants to use a package from a previous queue later on at the top-level of their init file.
 For example, a package which implements an Elpaca menu ([menu](#menus)):

 ```emacs-lisp
 (elpaca (melpulls :host github :repo "progfolio/melpulls" :wait t)